CosmicToast/janet-date/TECH.md

 Ok, `%z` and `%Z` don't work correctly because `struct tm` is often extended.
 When I convert to and from a dictionary, I lose that information.

+Ok I've confirmed that MacOS has bugs in the libc and have now reported them.